All Episodes

 And we came to find out that the protesters had been organized since November.

-They had registered, they were paid, they'd signed up, they'd been given the signs to make and print, and maybe shown where to go to get them, and they were just waiting for the marching orders.
+They'd been given the signs to make and print, maybe shown where to go to get them.

 They were waiting for the first thing that Trump did to mobilize.

-That happened to be it, and there they were.
+That happened to be it.

-Now the media makes it look like it's spontaneous and organic, and the media make it look like everybody agrees with this, and everybody's on the same page here, and that's for psychological reasons.
+And the media make it look like everybody agrees with this, that everybody's on the same page here.

-Under the mistaken belief that there's common ground to be found with these people, that there's a level of outreach that we engage in, and that we can find cooperation and we can work together to make Washington work and all this happy Rasmus, and it's not possible because that's not what these people are doing.
+And it's succeeded in making Republicans modify their views, modify their behavior, dial back their opposition or what have you under the mistaken belief that there's common ground to be found with these people, that there's a level of outreach that we can engage in, and that we can find cooperation and we can work together to make Washington work and all this happy Rasmus.

-They are trying to shut down what one they are trying to eliminate any opposition.
+They are trying to eliminate any opposition.

-There isn't any desire to get part of what they Want with compromise.
+There isn't any desire to get part of what they want with compromise.

 They are all about overthrowing because they lost.

-They are fanatics, and by not surrendering, by not kneeling and by not obeying, you have committed an unpardonable sin.
+They are fanatics, and by not surrendering, by not kneeling, and by not obeying, you have committed an unpardonable sin.

 You have defied the left, and you must be broken.